sasquatch678/A-Painted-World/README.md

 Installing Wabbajack on an SSD is recommended because it will improve installation speed.

-> :warning: **IMPORTANT:** A Painted World will always require the **latest version of Wabbajack** unless a different version is specifically stated in the modlist's release information. :warning:
+> :warning: **IMPORTANT:** A Painted World will always require the **latest version of Wabbajack** unless a different version is specifically stated here.

 ---